E-commerce Unit Economics: The Metrics That Actually Matter

 CAC = Total Acquisition Spend / Number of New Customers Acquired

 Blended CAC divides all acquisition spend by all new customers.
-This is useful for an overall health check, but it obscures important differences between channels.
-Channel-specific CAC calculates the cost per customer for each acquisition channel individually.
+Useful for an overall health check, but it hides important differences between channels.
+Channel-specific CAC calculates cost per customer for each channel individually.

 You need both.
-Blended CAC tells you whether your overall acquisition engine is efficient.
-Channel-specific CAC tells you where to allocate marginal budget.
+Blended CAC tells you whether your acquisition engine is efficient overall.
+Channel-specific CAC tells you where to put marginal budget.
 A brand with a blended CAC of $35 might have a Meta CAC of $50, a Google CAC of $30, and an organic or referral CAC of $8.
-Knowing these channel-level numbers is essential for optimizing spend allocation.
+Knowing those numbers is what makes budget allocation rational instead of vibes-based.

 What to Include

-A common mistake is underestimating CAC by excluding costs.
-Your CAC calculation should include all paid media spend (Meta, Google, TikTok, etc.), creative production costs (design, video, UGC), agency fees or fractional marketing team costs, marketing technology costs (attributable portion), influencer and affiliate payments, and any promotional discounts used to acquire first-time customers.
+The most common mistake is underestimating CAC by leaving costs out.
+Include all paid media spend (Meta, Google, TikTok), creative production costs (design, video, UGC), agency fees or fractional marketing team costs, marketing technology costs (the attributable portion), influencer and affiliate payments, and any promotional discounts used to acquire first-time customers.

-That last point is important and frequently overlooked.
+That last point gets overlooked constantly.
 If you offer a 20 percent first-purchase discount, the cost of that discount is part of your acquisition cost.
 A customer who uses a $10 discount code effectively costs you $10 more to acquire than your paid media CAC alone suggests.

 Benchmarks

-These ranges are wide because CAC depends on product price point, competitive density, and brand awareness.
-Use industry benchmarks as sanity checks, not targets.
+These ranges are wide because CAC depends on price point, competitive density, and brand awareness.
+Use them as sanity checks, not targets.

 Customer Lifetime Value (LTV)